Ranni, Kerala

-Ranni or Ranny is a town in the Pathanamthitta district of Kerala, India, and the 16th largest taluk (administrative division) in Kerala, located on both sides of the Pamba River.
-It Is located 30 km from Tiruvalla railway station & NH 183 in Tiruvalla.
+Ranni (or Ranny) is a town in the Pathanamthitta district of Kerala, India, and the 16th largest taluk in the state.
+The town is situated on both sides of the Pamba River.
+It falls under the Thiruvalla Revenue Division and is located 27 km from Thiruvalla railway station and NH 183 in Thiruvalla.

 Etymology

 The name Ranni is derived from a word in Malayalam which means "Queen", or Rani.
 The town is known as "The Queen of the Eastern Hill Lands" (മലനാടിന്റെ റാണി).

 History

 The history of Ranni can be traced back 5000 years to the early settlement of Adi Dravidans around Sabarimala and Nilakkal.
-The temple at Sabarimala dates back 2000 years.
-The deity's sitting posture and resemblance of the prayer 'Sharanam vili' to "Buddham Sharanam / Sangam Sharanam" points to the area's Buddhist past.
-The word 'Ayya' is a Buddhist Pali word that means Lord/God.
 An ancient trade route used to pass through Nilackal between Kerala and the Pandian kingdom.

 The former rulers of Ranni were known as the Ranni Karthas or the Karthkal of Ranni, the "Samanthas" and blood-related family of Thekkamamkoor Raja.
 In the 18th century, Anizham Thirunal Marthandavarma of Vennad annexed the Thekkamkoor kingdom and confiscated all the lands that belonged to the former rulers.

 Ranni Karthas Kioyikal (the Ranni Karth palace) was located in Areekkal.
 The Ranni Karthas also built Ranni Manjor Ramapuram temple.
 The temple is the same architecturally as the Aranmula Sreeparthasaradhy temple but the darshan of the former faces south.